 Goal Visualization technique

 Focused self development combines visualization with Affirmations and Goal Setting.

-First create and memorise an affirmation associated with what you want to achieve, or the specific goals you want to reach.
+First create and memorize an affirmation associated with what you want to achieve, or the specific goals you want to reach.

 You can also, or instead, add one or more related goals to the visualization.
-Try "I am best in my grade" or "I know every employee by name" or whatever skill you think is key to the promotion.
+Try "I am best in my grade" or "I know every employee by name" or the skill you think is key to getting your promotion.

 Backward-link Visualization technique

 Another use of visualization is to allow your subconscious to work out for you how you will achieve your visualized state.

 Suppose you want to get promoted to your boss's job.
 You visualise yourself sitting behind the desk appreciating all the benefits you get from your achievement.
 In the visualization you add another part.
 You imagine yourself being in that chair and allowing your mind at that moment to think back to how you got the promotion.
 Allow your mind to go through each step, each stage, each milestone on the way to getting what you have now, the promotion.

 Ask your mind to show you what it was you did to achieve each stage, how you went about it, what the key to success was.
 Then you move into that situation.
 Visualize it intensely, and do that for every stage.

 Eventually your visualization will turn into a kind of movie showing each step on the way and what you did to make sure you achieved that step.
 As you visualize in more and more detail you are ensuring that it will actually happen.